litmuschaos/chaos-exporter/README.md

   To learn more about Litmus Chaos Experiments & the Litmus Chaos Operator, visit this link: [Litmus Docs](https://docs.litmuschaos.io/)

-- The exporter is tied to a Chaosengine custom resource, which, in-turn is associated with a given application deployment.
+- Typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosengines in the cluster.

-- The exporter is typically deployed as a sidecar to the Litmus Experiment Runner container in the engine-runner pod, but can be launched as a separate deployment as well.

 - Two types of metrics are exposed:

-  - Fixed: TotalExperimentCount, TotalPassedTests, TotalFailedTests which are derived from the ChaosEngine specification upfront
+  - Common: These metrics are derived from the chaosengine spec/status and are common to every chaosengine.

-  - Dymanic: Individual Experiment Run Status.
+  - Dymanic: Individual experiment run status.
 The list of experiments may vary across ChaosEngines (or newer tests may be patched into it.
     The exporter reports experiment status as per list in the chaosengine

-- The metrics are of type Gauge, w/ each of the status metrics mapped to a numeric value(not-executed:0, running:1, fail:2, pass:3)
+- The metrics are of type Gauge, w/ each of the status metrics mapped to a numeric value(not-executed:0, fail:1, running:2, pass:3)

-- The metrics carry the application_uuid as label (this has to be passed as ENV)

 ## Steps to build & deploy:

+### Running Litmus Chaos Experiments in order to generate metrics

+- Follow the steps described [here](https://github.com/litmuschaos/chaos-operator/blob/master/deploy/README.md)
+  to start running litmus chaos experiments ans storing chaos results.
+The chaos custom resources are used by the exporter to generate metrics.

-### Local Machine
+### Running Chaos Exporter on the local Machine

-- Set the application deployment (assuming a live K8s cluster w/ app) UUID as ENV (APP_UUID)

-- Set the ChaosEngine CR name as ENV (CHAOSENGINE)
-  - For CR spec, see: https://github.com/litmuschaos/chaos-operator/blob/master/deploy/crds/chaosengine.yaml

-- If the experiments are not executed, apply the ChaosResult CRs manually
-  - For CR spec, see: https://github.com/litmuschaos/chaos-operator/blob/master/deploy/crds/chaosresult.yaml

 - Run the exporter container (litmuschaos/chaos-exporter:ci) on host network.
 It is necessary to mount the kubeconfig & override entrypoint w/ `./exporter -kubeconfig <path>`

 - Execute `curl 127.0.0.1:8080/metrics` to view metrics

-### On Kubernetes Cluster
+### Running Chaos Exporter as a deployment on the Kubernetes Cluster

 - Install the RBAC (serviceaccount, role, rolebinding) as per deploy/rbac.md